dmalmer/ancestor_hmm/README.md

 #### _Additional details_ ####

-Additionally, we identify regions within the descendant genome that are identical by descent (IBD).
+Additionally, we identify regions within the descendant genome that are identical by descent (IBD) in multiple ancestors.
 Sometimes large segments of the ancestor genomes are identical and indistinguishable from one another.
 We sought to identify these regions within the HMM output, where a particular ancestor is chosen (by Viterbi) based on little to no informative positions.
-In these cases, there is no way to truly distinguish the ancestor of origin so we reclassify the segment as IBD.
+In these cases, there is no way to truly distinguish the ancestor of origin so we reclassify the segment as IBD in multiple ancestors, with each ancestor separated by "\_" in the output BED file.

 Haplotypes in the descendant strain inherited from an ungenotyped ancestor may contain informative markers shared by other ancestor strains.
 In these cases, the markers shows evidence for the region having originated from the shared ancestor